brandonscript/mui-flexy/README.md

 ## The problem

 If you have never been confused whether to use `justify-content` or `align-items`, then Flexy is not for you.
-If you have, and you've lost sleep, hair, or brain cells because centering a div is hard, then say no more, and `yarn add mui-flexy` or `npm install mui-flexy`.
+If you have, then get started with `yarn add mui-flexy` or `npm install mui-flexy`.

-See, CSS dictates that:
+Vanilla CSS requires a lot of mental gymnastics to remember which alignment property to use depending on the axis of your flexbox:

 `justify-content` aligns along the main axis and `align-items` aligns along the cross axis.
-When you change the axis, your alignments go bonkers.
+When you change the axis, you have to re-write your alignments.
+This gets exponentially more difficult when you introduce responsive breakpoints.

 ## The solution

-What if we took an approach from science and math and 2-dimensional space?
+Science and math solved this problem a long time ago with constants like `x` and `y` to represent 2-dimensional space, where `x` is the horizontal axis and `y` is the vertical axis.

-Flexy gives you a way to align things in 2-dimensional space using sensible props like x and y instead, and does all the hard CSS stuff for you so you don't have to.
+mui-flexy gives you a way to align things in the same way using `x` and `y` props instead, calculating all the hard CSS stuff for you so you don't have to.

 ![mui-flexy](https://user-images.githubusercontent.com/1480253/186974043-d75cd310-c60b-4835-ba80-e72cbab167c3.gif)